bartificer/programming-by-stealth/docs/pbs94.md

 We've now defined a class, so how do we use it?

 In JavaScript we use a class's constructor function to create an instance of that class.
-We do this with the keyword `new` followed by a space, then name of the class followed by the arguments to be passed to the constructor function within parenthesis.
+We do this with the keyword `new` followed by a space, then the name of the class followed by the arguments to be passed to the constructor function within parenthesis.
 I.e., something of the form:

 ```js
 const myInstanceObject = new NameOfClass(constructorArg1, constructorArg2);